Abbsalehi/Abbsalehi/README (1).md

 ### 📫 Connect with Me

 - **LinkedIn**: [Abbsalehi](https://www.linkedin.com/in/abbsalehi/)

-### ⚡ Fun Fact

-> Did you know?
-My passion for computer vision started with an interest in **photography** and **mapping technology**!
-This unique blend of art and science continues to inspire my work in creating meaningful visual insights from complex data.

----

 Thank you for stopping by!
 I'm always open to new connections and ideas.
 Let's make an impact together!